bsimpson/redis_search/README.md

 Returns a collection of search results matching the criteria

 Due to the large data sets this can operate on, this will not parse on more than 1000 results matching a search.
-You will have to narrow the search criteria first.
+You will have to narrow the search criteria first by reducing the starting and ending date ranges.